MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 RevoScaleR functions can be loosely categorized as data-oriented, or platform-specific for tapping into capabilities of a particular database system, operating system, or distributed file system.
 This tutorial focuses on data-oriented functions to minimize the dependencies.

+## What you will learn in this tutorial

+1. How to fit a linear model
+2. Compute crosstabs
+3. Fit a logistic regression model
+4. Compute predicted values

 ## Prerequisites

 To complete this tutorial as written, use an R console application.